GETTING THE BEST OUT OF ONLINE WORKSHOPS WITH LARGER GROUPS

 Over the next few weeks we’re going to be sharing some tips from our experts about how to keep your business running remotely.

-Today, Caroline talks about running workshops with larger groups of people and getting the best out of them, efficiently.
+Today, Caroline talks about running online workshops with larger groups of people and getting the best out of them, efficiently.

 - Be clear about what you’re trying to achieve.
 We all fall into the trap of combining multiple objectives into single sessions, and under ‘normal’ conditions we often get away with it.
 But this is exactly the kind of thing that remote sessions show up.
 So be clear what your outcomes are, and if there’s more than one try splitting the session into separate sections (or run a separate workshop) – the techniques you use will be very different dependent on what you want to achieve.